Logo of Restaurant Waste Disposal

 The financial model for used cooking oil collection in Auburn is not one-size-fits-all.
 Costs for service can vary and are often influenced by the volume of oil you generate, the frequency of pickup required, and the quality of the oil you provide.

 • Rebates and Free Service: Conversely, restaurants that generate high volumes of clean, uncontaminated used cooking oil are often in a position to receive rebates from their collection company.
-These rebates, which can range significantly per gallon, may offset disposal costs or even generate a small revenue stream9.
+These rebates, which can range significantly per gallon, may offset disposal costs or even generate a small revenue stream7.
 In many cases, for consistent producers of quality oil, the pickup service itself is provided at no charge, with the hauler's revenue coming from the sale of the recycled commodity.

-Find the perfect used cooking oil collection for your needs
+Find the perfect used cooking oil collection companies for your needs

 Get personalized recommendations and expert advice